jlord/old-site/blog/simple-node-module.md

 ## Try it out and Publish

 Now that the file is done, we can test it by running it on our computer.
-If we're in the `cli-clipboard` directory we can type `npm link` so that NPM will use this version we've made as the global module.
+If we're in the `cli-clipboard` directory we can type `npm link` so that npm will use this version we've made as the global module.

 ```bash
 $ cd cli-clipboard